estuary/flow/site/docs/reference/Connectors/materialization-connectors/BigQuery.md

 The connector uses your Google Cloud service account to materialize to BigQuery tables by way of files in a Google Cloud Storage (GCS) bucket.
 The tables in the bucket act as a temporary staging area for data storage and retrieval.

-[`ghcr.io/estuary/materialize-bigquery:dev`](https://github.com/estuary/connectors/pkgs/container/materialize-bigquery) provides the latest connector image when using the Flow GitOps environment.
+[`ghcr.io/estuary/materialize-bigquery:dev`](https://github.com/estuary/connectors/pkgs/container/materialize-bigquery) provides the latest connector image.
 You can also follow the link in your browser to see past image versions.

 ## Prerequisites